LambdaSharp/Polly-Challenge/readme.md

 ## Level 4

 We don't want to expend processing power on duplicate files!
-If the content of the incoming article is identical to one that has already been saved, then do not process send for audio processing but still send a link to the MP3 file in a SMS notification.
+If the content of the incoming article is identical to one that has already been saved, then do not send for audio processing but still send a link to the MP3 file in a SMS notification.

 ## Level 5